💳 Pay Mortgage with Credit Card 2026

 Cash Advance Coding Risk

-Some bill-pay services may code as cash advances, triggering immediate interest charges and fees.
+Some bill-pay services may code as cash advances, triggering immediate interest charges (typically 25-30% APR) and fees ($10-15).
 Always verify with your card issuer and test with a small amount first.
+2026 WARNING: Venmo, PayPal, and Cash App now code mortgage payments as cash advances with 3% fees + 29.99% APR from day 1 = AVOID!
+Refinance instead for guaranteed savings.

 Terms & Conditions Exclusions